lushuyu/AquaSaying/README.md

 # AquaSaying
- AquaSaying - 💕Just Like 💧Aqua.
+ AquaSaying - 💕Just Like 💧AQUA.
+A simple Quote API written with python3, flask, and mysql.

 ## Build